kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 `Kptfile` in an [earlier chapter](/book/03-packages/01-getting-a-package) of the book.

+> A cloned package must be created in a repository in the same namespace as
+> the source package.
+Cloning a package with the Package Orchestration Service
+> retains a reference to the upstream package revision in the clone, and
+> cross-namespace references are not allowed.
+Package revisions in repositories
+> in other namespaces can be cloned using a reference directly to the underlying
+> oci or git repository as described below.

 You can also clone a package from a repository that is _not_ registered with Porch, for example: